AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-cc-integration-best-practices.md

 You may have a requirement to simultaneously upload a larger number of files into DAM in some scenarios, for example:

-* Uploading results of  photoshoots  or larger projects
+* Uploading results of photoshoot or larger projects
 * Uploading assets provided by creative agencies
 * Uploading selected assets from a larger set if the selection is done outside DAM